asha23/trumps/README.md

 The Trump cards are managed in WordPress using the custom post type "Trumps" - There is a page per card.

+The React part is in the folder /trumps-frontend

 ## TODOS

 Create a plugin so that the game can run via a shortcode anywhere in a theme.
 I have made a start on this.